HeliumAce/instarules/tasks/tasks-prd-thumbs-up-down-feedback.md

 ## Relevant Files

 - `supabase/migrations/20250713120000_create_user_feedback_table.sql` - Migration file for user_feedback table (user_id is nullable, feedback is retained/anonymized if user is deleted)
+- `project-docs/migrations-history.md` - Documentation of migration baselining and best practices
 - `src/pages/GameChat.tsx` - Main chat component where thumbs up/down icons exist and need to be updated for filled state and feedback logic.
 - `src/components/ui/FeedbackToast.tsx` - New component for thumbs down feedback toast with radio button options (to be created).
 - `src/components/ui/FeedbackToast.test.tsx` - Unit tests for FeedbackToast component.